La flor

-La Flor (English: The Flower) is a 2018 Argentine film written and directed by Mariano Llinás.
-With a length of 808 minutes excluding intermissions, it is the longest film in the history of Argentine cinema.
+La flor (English: The Flower) is a 2018 Argentine film written and directed by Mariano Llinás.
+With a length of 808 minutes excluding intermissions, it is the longest film in the history of Argentine cinema and the third-longest non-experimental film.
 The film is a joint project by the production group El Pampero Cine and the acting company Piel de Lava, made up of actresses Elisa Carricajo, Valeria Correa, Pilar Gamboa, and Laura Paredes.
 It premiered at the Buenos Aires International Festival of Independent Cinema.

 Plot

-La Flor is broken into six separate episodes, connected only by an on-screen appearance by Llinás explaining the film's structure.
+La flor is broken into six separate episodes, connected only by an on-screen appearance by Llinás explaining the film's structure.
 The first four episodes have the beginning of a story but finish in medias res (Classical Latin: "in the middle of things").
-The fifth episode is the only one to proceed from start to end, and the last episode is only conclusion of a story.
+The fifth episode is the only one to proceed from start to end, and the last episode is only the conclusion of a story.

 The first episode is shot as a B movie, where a group of researchers encounter a mummy and its supernatural curse.
 The second episode has two parallel plots.
 One follows a couple that has broken up as they reunite to record a song together, and the other is a mystery about a secret society formulating a potion for eternal life using a supposedly extinct scorpion.
 The third episode is about a group of spies, with extended flash-backs describing each of their histories.